ahmadwh2/ahmadwh2.github.io/_projects/LA_Crime_Dashboard.md

 ---
-name: Vega Lite UFO Bar Chart
+name: Dashboard Using Crime Data from 2020-2024
 tools: [Python, HTML, vega-lite]
-image: assets/pngs/ufo.png
+image: assets/pngs/crime.png
-description: This is a "showcase" project that uses vega-lite for interactive viz!
+description: This is a dashboard that plots the crimes that have occured in LA by latittude and longitude from 2020-2024.
 custom_js:
   - vega.min
   - vega-lite.min